dpwh24/pypreg/README.md

 # pypreg
-pypreg is a package that classifies pregnancy outcome types from health data with options to include severe maternal morbidity, adverse pregnancy outcomes, and obstetric comorbidity scores.
+pypreg is a collection of packages that classifies pregnancy outcome types from health data, identifies severe maternal morbidity, adverse pregnancy outcomes, and calculates obstetric comorbidity scores.

 ## Features